vyshnavi-adusumelli/FinBot/CONTRIBUTING.md

-# Contributing to SlashBot
+# Contributing to FinBot

-Follow the set of guidelines below to contribute to SlashBot!
+Thank you for your interest in contributing to our project.
+Please make sure to read and follow these guidelines for a smooth and effective contribution process.

 ## Code of Conduct

+Everyone participating in this project needs to abide by the aPAS - A Personal Agile Scheduler Code of Conduct that can be found under the main repository link as a [CODE_OF_CONDUCT.md](https://github.com/vyshnavi-adusumelli/FinBot/blob/main/CODE_OF_CONDUCT.md) file.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to psomash@ncsu.edu or secheaper@gamil.com.
+Please report unacceptable behavior to any of the original team members listed at the bottom of [README.md](https://github.com/vyshnavi-adusumelli/FinBot/blob/main/README.md).

-Prerequistes required before starting this project

-1. Must be a graduate student at NC State University
-2. Must be a student in Software Engineering Course in Fall 2021
-3. Have proficiency in Python

-## How can I Contribute -
+## How can I Contribute

 ### Reporting Bugs